jeandat/learning-ionic/README.md

 > Warning: [the plugin splashscreen is broken in version 3.0.0 and 3.1.0](https://issues.apache.org/jira/browse/CB-10412?jql=project%20%3D%20CB%20AND%20status%20in%20(Open%2C%20%22In%20Progress%22%2C%20Reopened)%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20%3D%20%22Plugin%20Splashscreen%22%20AND%20text%20~%20%22hide%22%20ORDER%20BY%20priority%20DESC%2C%20summary%20ASC%2C%20updatedDate%20DESC): you can't hide the splashscreen yourself.

 I don't know a cordova way to customize the app's default background, but by modifying the code of each shell and defining a custom background color in adequation with your look it can be even prettier.
 I don't like modifying native code though.

+ # Known Bugs

+ - Images in cache (file:// urls) does not load the first time for a security reason when deploying in live reload mode (http://)
+ - Random crash in lists caused by duplicate IDs in the Marvel database